Renixil/ImagineAI/README.md

 # ImagineAI - README

 ## Project Overview
 This project showcases an AI Art Gallery website named "ImagineAI."
-The website features AI-generated artwork across various themes and aims to engage users by providing an immersive experience into the world of artificial intelligence in art.
+The website features AI-generated artwork across various themes and aims to engage users by providing an immersive experience in the world of artificial intelligence in art.

 ## Page Descriptions